carl-berg/appeaser/README.md

         }
     }

 When implementing interceptors that are invoked both on request and response, _be aware_ that a new instance of the class is created on both request and response invocations.
-If you need to keep state between these invocations, the context provides a key/value -store to store whatever you need to share in between invocations.
+If you need to keep state between these invocations, the context provides a key/value -store to store whatever you need to share in between invocations (see example above).